morganstanley/hobbes/doc/en/language/polymorphism.rst

     :t (\y z.y+z)
     Add a b c => (a * b) -> c

-  Hi has inferred the type for our three variables (two parameters and one return value) to be the Type Class 'Add', and is showing the type of the function is one that takes a and b ("a * b") and returns c.
+  Hi has inferred the type for our three values (two parameters and one return value) to be the Type Class 'Add', and is showing the type of the function is one that takes a and b ("a * b") and returns c.

   There are two parts, separated by the ``=>``.
-It's easiest to take them backwards: The second part is the actual type of the variable, which is ``(a * b) -> c``.
-This can be read as "a function that takes two instances of the ``Add`` type class and returns another one.
+It's easiest to take them backwards: The second part is the actual type of the value, which is ``(a * b) -> c``.
+This can be read as "a function that takes an instance of ``a``, and an instance of ``b``, and returns an instance of ``c``.

-  The first part is for type *restrictions*: things the compiler knows about ``a``, ``b`` and ``c`` that limit what data variable of those types can represent.
-In this case, Hobbes is simply telling us that they must implements the ``Add`` type class (i.e. it overloads the `+` operator).
+  The *first* part is for type *restrictions*: things the compiler knows about ``a``, ``b`` and ``c`` that limit what data instances of those types can represent.
+In this case, Hobbes is simply telling us that they must implement the ``Add`` type class (i.e. they overload the `+` operator).

+  Hobbes has simply inferred this about those types from the context in which they're used.
+This is in stark contrast to languates where types are restricted on what interfaces they implement.

 Many other type classes are available in the :ref:`Hobbes standard library <standard_library>`.
 We've already seen an implementation of the equivalence typeclass ``equiv``.
-Others include Multiply (applied to types which have a ``*``) and Print (for types which can be printed).
+Others include ``multiply`` (applied to types which have a ``*``) and ``print`` (for types whose values can be printed).

 Type annotations
 ================

-We've seen that ``hi`` is able to infer the type of a variable:
+We've seen that ``hi`` is able to infer the type of a value:

 ::

   > :t 3.2
   double

-We can also declare a polymorphic function and shown that Hobbes can infer the type of its parameters.
+We can also declare a polymorphic function and shown that Hobbes can find restrictions on the type of its parameters.
 This is powerful for two reasons:

   #.
 We don't have to write as much code
   #.
 We can share behaviour across data types as long as they share the ability to perform certain actions.
 That is, our algorithms become more generic.